10 Strong Takeaways From Disappointing 2023 Red Sox Season

 If Cora has a healthy, improved roster, the Red Sox have the right leader to steer them back to October.

-Since injuries took Dustin Pedroia out of the starting spot at second base from 2017, the Red Sox have cycled the following players at the position without a long-term fix: Michael Chavis, Ian Kinsler, Brock Holt, Christian Arroyo and Luis Urías among others.
+Since injuries derailed Dustin Pedroia’s career in 2017, the Red Sox have cycled the following players at second base without a long-term fix: Michael Chavis, Ian Kinsler, Brock Holt, Christian Arroyo and Luis Urías among others.

 In the near future, the ideal situation for the Red Sox would be moving Trevor Story back to second base when top prospect Marcelo Mayer makes the jump to Boston.